 It follows that the algebraic model for the frame bundle is

 where the differential takes a generator from $H(G)$ and attaches to the external vertex the corresponding Pontryagin/Euler class.

-The map from $\Fr_M^{\mathrm{alg}}$ is however not directly compatible with the $G$-action.
+However, we do not have a map $\Fr_M^{\mathrm{alg}} \to \OmPA(\Fr_M)$ directly compatible with the $G$-action.
 For this reason we will also consider a ``resolution'' of the frame bundle, namely its $W$ construction as right $G$-space $\Fr^W_M$.
 This $W$-construction comes with a natural $WG$-action.

 There is a quasi-isomorphism of complete Hopf algebras $\upsilon_G : H(G) \to A_G$ (where $A_G \coloneqq W \OmPA(G)$ was defined in Equation~\eqref{eq:a-g}), see Proposition~\ref{prop:hopf-formal}.
 Let us take the minimal model for $\hat{\alg g}$ as in Equation~\eqref{eq:hat-g} (see \cite[Section 9.1]{KhoroshkinWillwacher2017}), which, as a coenveloping coalgebra of a Lie coalgebra, is free (but not cofree).
 The map $H(G) \to A_G$ can be extended to a quasi-isomorphism of complete Hopf algebras:

 Indeed, $H(G) \to \hat{H}(G)$ is an acyclic cofibration, since it is obtained by adding generators successively; and $A_G$ is fibrant, since it is quasi-cofree on primitive elements, with an appropriate filtration on cogenerators.